-Initarg: :expression

-Accessor: sql-error-expression

-Description: The SQL expression whose execution caused the error.

-Description: The numeric or symbolic error specification returned by the database back-end.
-The values

-Description: The secondary numeric or symbolic error specification returned by the database back-end.

-Description: A string describing the problem that occurred, possibly one returned by the database backsql-temporary-error, sql-database-error, sql-error, simple-error, simple-condition, error, serious-condition, sql-condition, condition, t
+The following initialization arguments and accessors exist: Initarg: :expression Accessor: sql-error-expression Description: The SQL expression whose execution caused the error.
+Initarg: :database Accessor: sql-error-database Description: The database object that was involved in the incident.
+Initarg: :error-id Accessor: sql-error-error-id Description: The numeric or symbolic error specification returned by the database back-end.
+The values and semantics of this are interface specific.
+Initarg: :secondary-error-id Accessor: sql-error-secondary-error-id Description: The secondary numeric or symbolic error specification returned by the database back-end.
+The values and semantics of this are interface specific.
+Initarg: :message Accessor: sql-error-database-message Description: A string describing the problem that occurred, possibly one returned by the database backend.